GoogleChrome/web.dev/src/site/content/en/lighthouse-performance/max-potential-fid/index.md

   Learn about Lighthouse's Max Potential First Input Delay metric and how to measure and optimize it.
 date: 2019-05-02
-updated: 2019-10-10
+updated: 2019-10-16
 web_lighthouse:
   - max-potential-fid
 ---

-Max Potential First Input Delay (FID) is one of six metrics tracked in the **Performance** section of the Lighthouse report.
+Max Potential First Input Delay (FID) is one of the metrics tracked in the **Performance** section of the Lighthouse report.
 Each metric captures some aspect of page load speed.